 Stick to no more than four pages

 Who started the rumour that a resume should only be one page?
 Most hiring managers recognise that you can’t effectively get across your skills, achievements and who you are in just a page.
 Ideally, if you’ve been working for 10 years or more, three to four pages is appropriate.
 You need to provide some context to the roles you have listed and be able to articulate what you were tasked with delivering when you stepped into the role and what you achieved during your tenure.
 Giving context shows how your experience can translate to other businesses in similar situations.

-Most importantly, make sure your resume focuses on your recent key responsibilities and achievements.
+Make sure your resume focuses on your relevant and recent key responsibilities and achievements.
 Highlighting roles you undertook more than 20 years ago is simply not relevant, so make sure you omit any outdated and irrelevant information.

 Share your hobbies and interests